Atom Learning logo

 The FSCE 11 plus tests English, maths and creative writing.

 English and maths are covered across two papers with a mixture of question types.
-Some questions are multiple-choice, while others require 'constrained' (free text) responses.
+Some questions are multiple-choice, while others ask for free text responses.

 The creative writing test is a third separate paper.